google/euphonia/audiotool/design/design.md

 A collection of task templates from which a user's assigned tasks can be drawn.
 - Administrators create a Taskset which contains zero or more Task templates.
 - For Prompted Tasks, each template is simply a prompt phrase which, when assigned to a User, gives them the Task to record themselves reading the prompt.
+- For Response Tasks, each template is a textual prompt which is intended to illicit a response.
+- Response tasks can optionally have an image attached, which the user will see when it's time to respond to the prompt.
+For example "What is the woman doing in this photo".
 - In the future, other task types may be defined, and these can be added to Tasksets as well.
 - Each taskset will have a language field, so users from other languages will not be assigned tasks from it unless their language matches.
 Tasks within the Taskset will all be in that same language.